• en

 Skills training may also include mindfulness-based relapse prevention skills: An innovative yet effective treatment approach to substance use prevention.
 Mindfulness-based skills can help you respond more effectively when exposed to triggers instead of reacting (or acting out) to them in habitual ways that have led to substance use.

 Skills training is like purchasing a toolbox and filling it with tools to get the job done – in this case the job is to help you achieve and maintain sobriety.
-Eye Movement Desensitization and Reprocessing (EDMR) can also be useful in treating addictions.
+Eye Movement Desensitization and Reprocessing (EDMR) can also be useful in treating addiction.

 There Is a Better Way!